-- Third-party modules: These modules are external, provided with advanced functionalities.
-They can be created by simply downloading them via NPM.
+- Third-party modules: These modules are external, and come with advanced functionalities.
+One can download and install them on their system using NPM.

 - Core Modules: Core modules consist of basic functionalities only to keep the Node.js lightweight.
 These modules load automatically when the Node.js process initiates.
 Example: URL, HTTP, path, etc.

-- Local Modules: As the name suggests, these modules are created by the user itself.
-These modules have much more functionalities than core modules and can be downloaded via NPM.
+- Local Modules: These modules are created by the user itself.
+These modules have much more functionalities than core modules.

 17. What do you know about callback hell?